Home » Water Quality » Contaminants » How to Kill Viruses in Water (Water Filters that Removes Viruses)

 • Ozone: Adding ozone gas to water.

-• Ultrafiltration: Pushing the water through a filter that has microscopic to remove the viruses physically.
+• Ultrafiltration: Pushing the water through a filter that has microscopic pores to remove the viruses physically.

-• Reverse osmosis: Pushing the water through a semi-permeable membrane with even more microscopic pores than ultra-filters.
+• Reverse osmosis: Pushing the water through a semi-permeable membrane with microscopic pores.

 Boiling